Feral horse numbers are expanding across the Australian Alps and in parts of Queensland, Northern Territory and Western Australia.

 A legend past its time

 During the time of the legend of the Man from Snowy River, it is believed there were only ever 200 wild horses in the Alps.
-Feral horses now number over 10,000 in the alpine parks, and this number has been increasing about 20% each year, even with a trapping program in place.
+Feral horses now number over 10,000 in the alpine parks, and this number has been exponentially increasing about 20% each year (in good seasons).

-Without new action, the population doubles about every four years.
+Without action to reduce numbers, successive favourable season would see the population double about every four years .
 Over time, horse density, range and damage will escalate, making future control more difficult and expensive.

 Feral horses trample and eat large amounts of alpine and sub-alpine plants, foul wetlands, erode streams, spread weeds, create a vast network of tracks and threaten the safety of motorists.
 Because of the short summer growing season, damaged and depleted alpine plants recover very slowly.